What is configuration drift?

 echo "Root login is enabled"

-Maintain comprehensive documentation for all changes, clarifying the reasons for changes and their expected impacts, which fosters transparency and accountability:
+Keep comprehensive documentation of all changes, clarifying the reasons for each change and its expected impact, fostering transparency and accountability.

 Rollback strategies

-Have a plan in place to quickly revert configurations to a previously stable version in case of issues, minimizing downtime and maintaining system integrity:
+Have a plan in place to quickly rollback configurations to a stable version in case of issues, minimizing downtime and maintaining system integrity:

 # Example script to rollback to a previous configuration state